aspose-cells/Aspose.Cells-Doc-md/german/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/adding-new-worksheets-to-workbook-and-activating-a-sheet/_index.de.md

 ### **Aspose.Cells for .NET**
 **C#**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

  .......

-mit Aspose.Cells;
+using Aspose.Cells;

 .......

-//Instanziieren Sie eine Lizenzinstanz und legen Sie die Lizenzdatei fest
+//Instantiate an instance of license and set the license file

-//durch seinen Weg
+//through its path

-Aspose.Cells.License Lizenz = neu Aspose.Cells.License();
+Aspose.Cells.License license = new Aspose.Cells.License();

-lizenz.SetLicense("Aspose.Cells.lic");
+license.SetLicense("Aspose.Cells.lic");

-//Geben Sie den Excel-Dateipfad der Vorlage an.
+//Specify the template excel file path.

 string myPath =@"d:\test\My_Book1.xls";

-// Instanziiere eine neue Arbeitsmappe.
+//Instantiate a new Workbook.

-//Excel-Datei öffnen.
+//Open the excel file.

-Arbeitsmappe Arbeitsmappe = neue Arbeitsmappe (myPath);
+Workbook workbook = new Workbook(myPath);

-//Ein Worksheet-Objekt deklarieren.
+//Declare a Worksheet object.

-Arbeitsblatt neuesArbeitsblatt;
+Worksheet newWorksheet;

-// Fügen Sie der Arbeitsmappe 5 neue Arbeitsblätter hinzu und füllen Sie einige Daten aus
+//Add 5 new worksheets to the workbook and fill some data

-//in die Zellen.
+//into the cells.

- für (int i = 0; i< 5; i++)
+for (int i = 0; i < 5; i++)

 {